-A bright smile with a smart mouth all in one: How is it possible?
+A bright smile with a smart mouth all in one

 In this article I will talk about oral hygiene, clean white teeth, a smile with a minty breath that projects self-confidence.
 No I am not marketing Colgate!
 I am reminding myself about something even more important; a smart mouth.
 The clean sparkling teeth that house a clean and pure tongue, a repository of wisdom.
 This is a good example of how the outward is intricately linked with the inner dimension; two are separate yet closely bound.
 Here I extol the virtues of the Miswak ‘a twig’, nature’s toothbrush and pleasant communication via a smart mouth.